overcache/NeoSolarized/README.md

 let g:neosolarized_visibility = "normal"

-" If you wish to enable/disable NeoSolarized from displaying bold, underlined or italicized " typefaces, simply assign 1 or 0 to the appropriate variable. let g:neosolarized_bold = 1 let g:neosolarized_underline = 1
+" If you wish to enable/disable NeoSolarized from displaying bold, underlined or italicized " typefaces, simply assign 1 or 0 to the appropriate variable.
+Default values:
+let g:neosolarized_bold = 1
+let g:neosolarized_underline = 1
-let g:neosolarized_italic = 0
+let g:neosolarized_italic = 1
 ```

 ## More info